Promoting sustainable agriculture among small farmers in rainfed areas

 80 G Certified | FCRA Certified | IICA Accredited

-AME Foundation, as a resource organisation, has been promoting ecological agriculture for more than 27 years.
+AME Foundation has been strengthening sustainable small farmer livelihoods by promoting ecological agriculture for more than three decades.
 AME Foundation has been guiding small and marginal rainfed farmers to manage their natural farm resources better, practice alternative eco-farming practices for enhanced yields and reduced costs.
 AMEF believes that sustainable management of natural resources is the key to improved livelihoods, stable agricultural development as well as improved ecological balances.